 And now, Disney placed a $1.58 billion bet on online sports content, taking a majority ownership stake in BAMTech.

 If you watch baseball, you may have heard of BAMTech.
 It’s the company that handles Major League Baseball’s online streaming service.

-Disney plans to launch its ESPN-branded, multisport video streaming service in early 2018 using BAMTech’s existing technology.
+Disney launched its ESPN-branded, multisport video streaming service earlier this year using BAMTech’s existing technology.

 The move is clearly the right decision for Disney if it can make the service work.
 But one thing is clear: Cable TV is dead, and Disney is moving on.

 Until next time, good trading!